ChrisHuffman/coinkraal/README.md

 - validation on the add form

 - nodejs warnings
-    npm WARN deprecated guid@0.0.12: Please use node-uuid instead.
-It is much better. npm WARN deprecated babel-preset-es2015@6.24.1: ߙ젠Thanks for using Babel: we recommend using babel-preset-env now: please read babeljs.io/env to update!
+    npm WARN deprecated babel-preset-es2015@6.24.1: ߙ젠Thanks for using Babel: we recommend using babel-preset-env now: please read babeljs.io/env to update!